 In many ways, advertising has become a practice of modern-day storytelling.
 Graphic designers and filmmakers are tasked to grab people's attention in as little time as possible and convince them of a particular idea.
 Your commercial goal is achieved by appealing to people's emotion and creating a narrative.
 What inspired this shift?
 How did the world of commercials and adverts change to crafting anecdotes?
 And what might this look like in the 22nd-century?

-To help answer these questions, we recently talked to leading light in the advertising industry, Nick Law, who serves as the Vice Chairman and Chief Creative Officer of international consulting firm R/GA.
+To help answer these questions, we recently talked to leading light in the advertising industry, Nick Law, former Vice Chairman and Chief Creative Officer of international consulting firm R/GA.

 Since joining the company in 2001, Law has spearheaded relationships with clients such as Nike, Samsung, HBO, IBM and Google.
 He guides a diverse group of creatives including graphic designers, copywriters, interactive designers and creative engineers.
 We asked Law to give us the first idea that popped into his head when given certain keywords in order to gain further insight into his philosophies.